Guidelines for course guides, course delivery, assessment, and penalties

 Responsibility for assessment

-The major responsibility for assessment in a course resides with the School that has responsibility for the course.
+The responsibility for assessment in a course resides with the School responsible for the course.
 Policy - Assessment: Course assessment committees and program assessment

-The Head of School is responsible to the Pro Vice-Chancellor of the College of Business and, via the Pro Vice-Chancellor, to the Academic Board for the academic standards of the School and, therefore, for ensuring that an adequate basis for the conduct of assessment is established and implemented.
+The Head of School is responsible to the Pro Vice-Chancellor of the College of Business and, via the Pro Vice-Chancellor, to Academic Board for the academic standards of the School.
+The Head of School is responsible for ensuring that an adequate basis for the conduct of assessment is established and implemented.
 Policy - Assessment: Course assessment committees and program assessment

 Course guide Part A - Overview of assessment

-Before the beginning of each period over which a course is to be taught, the means of assessment for that course for that period shall be recorded in the Course Guide and shall be made available to each student undertaking that course.
-Policy - Course guide - 22.214.171.124, procedures
+Before the beginning of a term or period over which a course is to be taught, the assessment for that term or period must be recorded in the Course Guide and be made available to each student undertaking that course.
+Policy - Course guide - 220.127.116.11, procedures

-Assessment will be carried out in the manner approved for the course described in the current Course Guide Parts A and B provided to the students.
+Assessment will be carried out as described in the current Course Guide.

 Course guide Part B - Assessment tasks